wyattshapiro/nyc_311/README.md

 A description of how I would approach the problem differently under the following scenarios:
 - If the data was increased by 100x.
   - ???

 - If the pipelines were run on a daily basis by 7am.
-  - Launch a dedicated EC2 server that contained Airflow so it could guarantee that the DAGs ran every day.
+  - My first step would be to launch a dedicated AWS EC2 server that contained Airflow instead of using my local computer.
+This would ensure that the DAGs ran every day, because the EC2 server would be less likely to shut down than my local computer.
-  - Set up a dedicated metadb and s3 bucket for airflow logging to ensure logs persist and are viewable across multiple machines
+  - Then, I would set up a dedicated metadb and s3 bucket for Airflow logging to ensure logs persist even after resetting the database.
+In addition, this would ensure logs are viewable across multiple machines so any engineer on the team could debug and monitor.
-  - ???
+  - I would also configure email alerts on failure, so that if a problem occurs a teammate or I could be notified quickly.
+  - Finally, I would add a Service Level Agreement to Airflow to make sure the data was prepared for the end users on an agreed upon schedule.
+This would help indicate if there were performance issues or if we needed to scale up the Airflow instance.

 - If the database needed to be accessed by 100+ people.
-  - For non technical users, I could use Apache Superset to create a more user friendly way to analyze the data.
   - ???
+  - For non technical users, I would connect an instance of Apache Superset to create a more user friendly way to analyze the data.
+This open source dashboard tool could be connected to Redshift and pre-programmed with relevant graphs to the end users.